-Ancient authors: Ephoros, Artemidoros, Poseidonios, and others in Strabo, Geography 4.1-4 (link to Greek text and full English translation)
+Ancient authors: Ephoros, Artemidoros, Poseidonios, and others in Strabo, Geography 4.1-4 (link to Greek text and full translation)

 Comments: Writing in the decades leading up to 18 CE, Strabo of Amaseia’s lengthy explanation of the geography and peoples of the region beyond the Alps (to the northwest) which he labels “Celtica” provides extensive evidence regarding a Greek perspective (in the Augustan age) on Celts, Galatians, and others.
 Strabo draws on various unidentified sources.
 Among the authors he does mention are Ephoros of Kyme (mid-fourth century BCE), Poseidonios of Apameia (early to mid- first century BCE), and Artemidoros of Ephesos (ca. 100 BCE).
 While he cites Poseidonios positively, including Strabo’s acceptance of Poseidonios’ discussion of supposed head-hunting and human sacrifice practices, he is less accepting of the views of Ephoros and Artemidoros when they do appear.